-Before reorganization development, surveying leaders in different business units can help determine the areas of the company that need restructuring, and determine priorities for upper level management during reorganization.
+Before reorganization development, surveying leaders in different business units can help determine the areas of the company that need restructuring, and determine priorities for upper-level management during the reorganization.
 Surveying leaders within organizations not only better determines future objectives, but it also keeps leaders engaged in the process.

 According to research, only 15% of executives set detailed goals and targets when developing a plan.
 Leadership teams may have certain reasons for developing such plans, but formal analysis isn’t provided to actually weigh the positive and negative outcomes of reorganization.

-A cost-benefits analysis allows organizations to weigh strengths and weaknesses of a potential reorganization, and it can also help determine the resource that will be needed to complete the process.
-Organization should include business unit leaders in this process to gain a better perspective of strengths and weaknesses across the organization.
+A cost-benefit analysis allows organizations to weigh strengths and weaknesses of a potential reorganization, and it can also help determine the resource that will be needed to complete the process.
+Organizations should include business unit leaders in this process to gain a better perspective of strengths and weaknesses across the organization.